flora-comms/flora-docs/README.md

 ### projman-291
 Project work related to Project Management 291 assignments

-### resources
+### resources *(M)*
-Templates and guidelines for project workflows, including naming conventions and contributing to repositories.
+Templates and guidelines for project workflows, including naming conventions, version control, and contributing to repositories.